dsilva-c/42_commoncore/M0 - Libft/tester/README.md

   ```

 - **Some tests fail**
-  ➜ Read the printed test description and expected output; fix the corresponding libft function and re-run:
+  ➜ Read the printed test description and expected output; fix the corresponding Libft function and re-run:
   ```bash
   make re
   ./tester